RawanReda/bachelors_visualProsthesis/README.md

-# Indoor Scenes Understanding for Visual Prosthesis
+# Indoor Scenes Understanding for Visual Prostheses

 ## Motivation
 Visual prostheses do not fully restore vision, and there remains a large difference